Finite diamond-colored modular and distributive lattices with applications to combinatorial Lie representation theory

 Finally, let $\xelt$ and $\yelt$ be elements of $K$.
 Assume $\xelt \rightarrow \yelt$ in $K$.
 Then $x <_{K} \yelt$ and $\rho^{(K)}(\xelt) + 1 = \rho^{(K)}(\yelt)$.
 So $x <_{L} \yelt$ in $L$ and $\rho^{(L)}(\xelt) + 1 = \rho^{(L)}(\yelt)$.
 Hence $\xelt \rightarrow \yelt$ is a covering relation in $L$ as well.
 Clearly this argument reverses to show that if $\xelt \rightarrow \yelt$ in $L$ then $\xelt \rightarrow \yelt$ in $K$. \QED

 The previous lemma gives us one way to know whether the edges of a sublattice are also edges of the `parent' lattice.
-Here is a situation in which a full-length sublattice can easily be discerned.
+Next is a situation in which a full-length sublattice can easily be discerned.
+This result is an elementary observation, and we claim no priority.